-- 15.1 When awarding a contract valued between £10,000 and £24,999 the Officer must: - (a) use one of the procurement routes set out in Standing Order 13; or - (b) with the prior written approval to tender of the relevant Chief Officer, request 3 written tenders or quotes and receive at least one from reputable suppliers where the Officer can demonstrate sufficient knowledge of the market to be reasonably certain that such an approach would elicit submissions representing Best Value.
-At least one of these submissions should be from a local supplier where feasible. - 15.2 The Officer must devise fair and transparent sourcing route based on sound commercial principles and designed to achieve Best Value, taking advice from Procurement and Legal Services where appropriate.
-The Responsible Officer shall ensure that any decision relating to the sourcing route for a particular contract or service shall include an assessment of risk attaching to that decision and that analysis shall be recorded in writing and stored on the Procurement File (see Guide to Standing Orders). - 15.3 A copy of the contract must be provided to Procurement in order for the details to be added to the Council's contracts register.
+- 14.1 When awarding a contract valued between £15,000 and £99,999 the Officer must: - (a) use one of the procurement routes set out in Standing Order 13; or - (b) with the prior written approval to tender of the relevant Executive Director, obtain 3 written tenders or quotes from reputable suppliers where the Officer can demonstrate sufficient knowledge of the market to be reasonably certain that such an approach would elicit submissions representing Value for Money.
+At least one of these submissions should be from a local supplier where feasible. - 14.2 The Officer must devise fair and transparent sourcing route based on sound commercial principles and designed to achieve Value for Money, taking advice from Procurement and Legal Services where appropriate.
+The Responsible Officer shall ensure that any decision relating to the sourcing route for a particular contract or service shall include an assessment of risk attaching to that decision and that analysis shall be recorded in writing and stored on the Procurement File (see Guide to Standing Orders).